evcaho/evcaho.github.io/_posts/2017-02-20-structs-and-when-to-use-them.markdown

 ```

 ## Struct pitfalls and proper usage
 Sandi Metz' argument for using structs is to help structure data and make your code as clean and clear as possible.
-So how can they be best used?

 Struct attributes are structured (har har), [whereas you can pass any data into a hash or array](http://culttt.com/2015/04/15/working-with-structs-in-ruby/).
 They're useful if you know all the attributes of your object.